Hypothermia Symptoms and Treatment

 Unconsciousness, pulmonary edema, pulse and heart-beat erratic, cardiac and respiratory failure, death.

 When the signs of hypothermia are detected, it is critical to begin treatment immediately—even in mild cases.
 The first and most important step is to eliminate the victim's exposure to cold or wet conditions (i.e. seeking shelter if outdoors).
 Additional treatment methods, depending on severity include:

 - Mild hypothermia—Remove all wet clothing and replace it with dry clothing or blankets.
-Encourage the victim to stay active and to drink a warm (not hot), sugary liquid.
+Encourage the victim to stay active and to drink a warm (not hot), sweet liquid.
 Avoid offering liquids containing alcohol and/or caffeine, because alcohol can increase heat loss and caffeine tends to cause dehydration.

 - Moderate hypothermia—Again, replace all wet clothing with dry clothing or blankets.
 Be sure to cover the victim's head, as this is a major source of heat loss.
-If the victim is able to swallow without danger, give them warm, sugary liquids to drink.
+If the victim is able to swallow without danger, give them warm, sweet liquids to drink.
 Place warm objects, such as hot water bottles, next to the victim's head, neck, chest and groin to help increase core body temperature; body-to-body contact is also an effective means of warming a victim.
 Finally, take the victim to a medical facility as soon as possible.

 - Severe hypothermia—A person suffering from severe hypothermia may easily be mistaken for dead.
 Even if the victim is cold, rigid and has no detectable pulse, continue treatment.
 (There are numerous cases of a seemingly lifeless victim being brought back to full consciousness and good health.)
 It is vital that a person suffering from severe hypothermia get to a medical facility as quickly as possible, even before treatment is attempted.
 While waiting for professional assistance, replace the victim's wet clothing with dry clothing or blankets.
 Be sure to handle the victim gently, as the heart is susceptible to cardiac arrest when it reaches temperatures below 90°F. If the victim does suffer a cardiac arrest, administer CPR until professional help arrives.

 You can significantly reduce the risk of hypothermia by taking the following precautions before you head out into cold, wet conditions: